-How Much of My Money Should Be In Stocks vs. Bonds?
+How Much of Your Money Should Be in Stocks vs. Bonds

 When you build a portfolio, one of the first steps you must take is to determine how much of your money you want to invest in stocks vs. bonds.
 The right answer depends on many things including your experience as an investor, your age, and the investment philosophy that you plan on using.

 For most people, it helps to take the approach that investing is for life, and your time horizon is life expectancy.
 When adopting a long-term viewpoint, you can use something called strategic asset allocation to determine what percentage of your investments should be in stocks vs. bonds.

 With a strategic asset allocation approach, you choose your investment mix based on historical measures of the rates of return and levels of volatility (risk as measured by short-term ups and downs) of different asset classes.
 For example, in the past stocks have had a higher rate of return than bonds (when measured over long time periods such as 15+ years), but more volatility in the short-term.